Ballett Zürich

 Ballett Zürich, formerly known as Zürich Ballet, is the largest professional ballet company in Switzerland.
 Its principal venue is the Zürich Opera House and it regularly tours across the country.
 The company includes an ensemble cast of 36 dancers and 14 junior members.
-Christian Spuck has directed the company since 2012, assuming the role from Heinz Spoerli.
+Cathy Marston has been the ballet director at the company since the 2023–24 season.

 The ensemble danced in the 2012–13 season before a total of 48,061 visitors, averaging a space occupancy of 93.5%.

 History

 Ballet Zürich emerged from Zürich's now defunct "Ballet of City Theatre".

-From 1978–1985 Balanchine-specialist Patricia Neary held the post of ballet director.
-Starting in 1985, Uwe Scholz, with 26 years the youngest director of a dance company in Europe, took over the management of the Zurich Ballet until 1991.
+From 1978 to 1985 Balanchine-specialist Patricia Neary held the post of ballet director.
+Starting in 1985, Uwe Scholz, aged 26 the youngest director of a dance company in Europe, took over the management of the Zurich Ballet until 1991.
 Subsequently, Bernd Roger Bienert led the Zurich Ballet until 1996.
-Heinz Spoerli, ballet director from 1996–2012, established the company among the leading European ballet formations.
-A neoclassical dance style was cultivated with ballets like The Goldberg Variations, A Midsummer Night's Dream or Peer Gynt and great classical ballets such as Giselle or The Nutcracker.
+Heinz Spoerli, ballet director from 1996 to 2012, established the company as among the leading European ballet formations.
+A neoclassical dance style was cultivated with ballets like The Goldberg Variations, A Midsummer Night's Dream and Peer Gynt and great classical ballets such as Giselle or The Nutcracker.
 The company also presented works of other choreographers such as George Balanchine, Mats Ek, William Forsythe, Jiri Kylian, Hans von Manen or Twyla Tharp.